Image placeholder

 Agreeableness

-Characteristic of low levels of agreeableness are directness, which can come across as brusque and rude, a tendency towards detachment and indifference, and emotional detachment, which can lead to mistrust and frequent criticism.
+Agreeableness is one of the personality traits of the Big 5 personality model.
+It is defined by a sense of community, a willingness to cooperate and identify with others.
+Characteristic of a high expression in Agreeableness are a respectful, courteous politeness, a tendency to be empathetic, warm-hearted, helpful, and selfless in compassion, and a tendency to be indulgent and trusting of others.
+Characteristic of low levels of agreeableness are directness, which can come across as brusque and rude, a tendency to detachment and indifference, and emotional detachment, which can lead to mistrust and frequent criticism.

-Emotional Stability
+Emotional stability

+Emotional stability is one of the personality traits of the Big 5 personality model.
 Emotional stability and emotional lability are two human patterns of dealing with emotions.
-For a person with a stable emotional system, only a high activation leads to an emotional reaction.
+For a person with a stable emotional system, only a high level of activation will cause them to react emotionally.
 For a person with an unstable emotional system, even a low level of activation causes them to react emotionally, their emotions "boil over" quickly.
-People who tend to have quick emotional reactions also take longer to recover from their emotional outbursts.
-In contrast, people who only experience an emotional outburst in response to very strong stimuli, recover much more quickly.
+People who tend to react emotionally quickly also take longer to recover from the emotional outburst.
+In contrast, people who only experience an emotional outburst in response to very strong stimuli recover much more quickly.
+Characteristic of a high expression in Emotional Stability are a secure, calm composure, a self-assured, contented confidence, and a balanced relaxedness that is accompanied by a controlled communication of feelings.
+Characteristic of a low level of Emotional Stability are anxiety, which is characterized by tension and worry, a tendency to joyless dejection, and volatility of feelings, which is accompanied by irritability and moody, fluctuating moods.

 Driskell, T., Driskell, J., Burke, C., Salas, E. (2017).
 Team Roles: A Review and Integration.
 Sage Publications

-Team Roles by soft.fact
+Team roles of soft.fact

-Which roles are represented in an effective team?
+What roles are represented in an effective team?

 Driskell, T., Driskell, J., Burke, C., Salas, E. (2017).
 Team Roles: A Review and Integration.
 Sage Publications